 As often noted, we've regularly obtained excellent control with sprays applied right at the start of bloom plus 2 and 4 weeks later.
 Such a program protects the fruit throughout their period of peak susceptibility and during most or all of the time remaining before they become highly resistant.
-As noted above, you can get away with stopping sprays before berries are fully resistant if there are few to no active infections present, but growers routinely get nailed if they quit too early and there are diseased leaves or berries on the vine.
+As noted above, you can get away with stopping sprays before berries are fully resistant if there are few to no active infections present, but growers routinely get nailed if they quit too early and there are diseased leaves or berries (or last year's mummies) on the vine.
 At the other end of this time scale, waiting until the immediate pre-bloom period is a lot safer in a vineyard that was clean last year than in one that had more than a touch of disease, due to the relatively high overwintering spore load that this latter scenario will entail.
 Recognize when minimal programs are likely to work and when they are not.
+The drought that most parts of NY experienced throughout the period of berry susceptibility last year resulted in very little BR area wide, which should make control this year easier than "normal".
+But that doesn't mean that you can just forget about it.

 2. Mummies retained in the canopy provide significantly more pressure for BR development than those dropped to the ground.
-Another reminder: mummies in the canopy produce many more spores than those on the ground (as in 10 to 20 times as many over the course of the season) and continue to produce them throughout the period of berry susceptibility, whereas spores from ground mummies are depleted by or shortly after bloom (Fig. 14).
+Another reminder: mummies in the canopy produce many more spores than those on the ground (as in 10 to 20 times as many over the course of the season) and continue to produce them throughout the period of berry susceptibility, whereas spores from ground mummies are depleted by or shortly after bloom.
 Furthermore, spores from mummies in the canopy are much more likely to land on and infect susceptible berries than are those produced from mummies on the ground, since they are released right next to the new clusters.
+This is especially true for the splash-dispersed conidiospores, which are produced in greater quantity than the air-born ascospores.
 As often noted, when I go into a vineyard and find a BR "hot spot", the first thing I do is look for last year's mummies still hanging in the trellis near the current zone of activity.
 I almost always find them.